OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ---

-## Create a mapping of actions to their functions
+## Map custom actions to their functions

 1. In your project, open the JavaScript file loaded by your HTML page in the **\<FunctionFile\>** element.
 1. In the JavaScript file, use the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member) API to map each action you specified in an earlier step to a JavaScript function.
 Add the following JavaScript to the file.
 Note the following about the code.
     - The first parameter is the name of an action that you mapped to a keyboard shortcut.
 The location of the name of the action depends on the type of manifest your add-in uses.
         - **Unified app manifest for Microsoft 365**: The value of the "extensions.keyboardShortcuts.shortcuts.actionId" property in the **manifest.json** file.
         - **XML manifest**: The value of the "actions.id" property in the shortcuts JSON file.
-    - The second parameter is the function that runs when a user presses the key combination that is mapped to an action.
+    - The second parameter is the function that runs when a user presses the key combination that's mapped to an action.

     ```javascript
     Office.actions.associate("ShowTaskpane", () => {